Mark your calendar to attend Winter Advising & Orientation. Come experience the many important opportunities awaiting you…

 7. Prepare for Your Advising Session

 Explore important academic advising and registration tools online.
 Professional advisors from the Academic Advising Center are available to help you explore your academic interests and goals at Western.
-You may also visit the Freshmen advising website at visit the Freshman Advising website for more information.
+You may also visit the Freshmen advising website for more information.

 - Viking Advisor: The Viking Advisor describes Western’s academic requirements and provides information on how to register for classes using Western’s online registration system.
 A copy of the Viking Advisor will be provided during orientation.